 There will be a mobile sag wagon following the full course.You need to be able to fix your own mechanicals whilst on course.
 Please offer your assistance to anyone in need.

-There will be first aid following in a white Toyota Rav4.
+There will be first aid/sag wagon following the riders.
 Please call Ride H.Q. on 0431 638 721 with any issues relating to support/injuries.

 First Aid Points: